show-karma/karma-gap-sdk/readme.md

   });
 ```

-## 5. Attesting data in a Frontend
+## 5. Attesting Data in a Frontend

-Attesting data using the GAP SDK is pretty straight forward.
-The developer needs only to define what they want to attest, and attest but we have some attesting facilities for this module.
-To avoid poping up wallet several times to attest for each individual entity, we have developed a special contract that handles multiple attestations and its relationships, such as Project and Project details, with this in hand we can transact once and attest several times.
-Let's go through an example:
+Attesting data using the GAP SDK is quite straightforward.
+Developers only need to define what they want to attest, and we provide facilities for this module.
+To avoid frequent wallet pop-ups for individual entity attestations, we've developed a special contract that handles multiple attestations and their relationships.
+This means you can transact once and attest multiple times.
+Let's walk through an example:

-    User wants to create a project, and this project will include:
+Suppose a user wants to create a project, and this project will include:

-        1. Its details (title, image, and description);
+1. Its details (title, image, and description).
-        2. Two members
+2. Two members.
-        3. A Grant
+3. A grant.
-        4. The grant will get one milestone
+4. The grant will have one milestone.

-> To attest a grant, it will ask for a community so consider that a community already exists.
-To create a community, the user will need to queue through [this link](https://tally.so/r/wd0jeq).
+> To attest a grant, it will require a community, so consider that a community already exists.
+To create a community, the user needs to go through [this link](https://tally.so/r/wd0jeq).

-So, after setting up the GAP client, you can go to:
+After setting up the GAP client, you can proceed to:

 ```ts
 // get-dummy-project.ts